VENOMREC: Cross-Modal Interactive Poisoning for Targeted Promotion in Multimodal LLM Recommender Systems: Experimental Evaluation

-\paragraph{Evaluation Metrics.} We conduct a extensive evaluation designed to measure attack performance from attack effectiveness, stealthiness and recommendation utility.\\ \textbf{(1) Attack effectiveness} is measured by Exposure Rate (ER@$K$), the proportion of test users for whom the target item appears in the top-$K$ recommendations.\\
+\paragraph{Evaluation Metrics.} We conduct a comprehensive evaluation of \ATK~in terms of attack effectiveness, stealthiness, and recommendation utility.\\ \textbf{(1) Attack effectiveness} is measured by Exposure Rate (ER@$K$), the proportion of test users for whom the target item appears in the top-$K$ recommendations.\\

 \textbf{(2) Attack stealthiness} is assessed via two sub-dimensions.
-Unimodal Naturalness, using ROUGE scores (textual fluency)~\cite{lin2004rouge} and FID (visual fidelity)~\cite{heusel2017gans}; and Cross-modal Coherence, which utilises Semantic Alignment and Latent Direction Alignment to ensure synchronized perturbations.\\
+Unimodal Naturalness, measured by ROUGE scores (textual fluency)~\cite{lin2004rouge} and FID (visual fidelity)~\cite{heusel2017gans}; and Cross-modal Coherence, measured by Semantic Alignment and Latent Direction Alignment, to ensure synchronised perturbations.\\

-\textbf{(3) Recommendation utility} is evaluated by standard ranking metrics, Hit Ratio (HR@$K$) and Normalised Discounted Cumulative Gain (NDCG@$K$), computed on benign user to measure the model performance post attack.
+\textbf{(3) Recommendation utility} is evaluated by standard ranking metrics, Hit Ratio (HR@$K$) and Normalised Discounted Cumulative Gain (NDCG@$K$), computed on benign users to measure model performance.

+\paragraph{Implementation Details.} We implement all models using the PyTorch framework and optimise them via the AdamW optimiser~\cite{loshchilov2017decoupled}.
+To ensure a rigorous and fair comparison, \ATK~and all baselines are fine-tuned starting from the identical pre-trained checkpoint.
+We maintain consistent hyperparameters and training configurations across all experiments, including a learning rate of $1\times 10^{-3}$, a batch size of 128, a compromised user ratio of 0.1\%, and standardised instruction templates, so as to isolate the impact of the poisoning strategy.
+Unless stated otherwise, target items are randomly sampled from the bottom $20\%$ of items ranked by interaction frequency, simulating a challenging cold-start promotion scenario.
+All experiments are conducted on NVIDIA L20 GPUs.

-Due to space constraints, additional details on datasets, baselines, and implementation are in Appendix~\ref{ssec:moreExpInfo}.
-We primarily evaluate VIP5 using the T5-small backbone, with extended results for the T5-base version provided in Appendix~\ref{ssec:eff_other}.
-Robustness evaluations against defence mechanisms are also deferred to Appendix~\ref{ssec:defence}.
+Due to space constraints, additional details on baselines and metrics are in Appendix~\ref{ssec:moreExpInfo}.
+We primarily evaluate VIP5 using the T5-small backbone, with extended results for the T5-base version provided in Appendix Table~\ref{tab:attack_performance_t5Base}.
+Results on the MicroLens dataset are reported in Appendix~\ref{ssec:microlens}.
+Transferability evaluations against \textbf{DiffMM}~\cite{diffmm} are also deferred to Appendix Table~\ref{tab:diffmm}.